Scientific Name: Apistogramma cacatuoides

 Compatibility: Most small-simmilar sized fish.
 Will become territorial when breeding.

 Breeding: Egg layers: female guards the eggs (usually up to 80) which are usually layed in a cave and fry.
-Male guards wider territory
+Male guards

 Colours can vary greatly from fish to fish.